hjwp/Test-Driven-Django-Tutorial/tutorial03.rst

 ``for`` loop), but at this point it seems sensible to start to use Django's template system - that will provide a much more natural way to write web pages.

-The Django Test Client lets us check whether a response was rendered using a template, by using a special attribute of the response called ``templates``, so let's use that.
+The Django TestCase lets us check whether a response was rendered using a template, by using a special method response called ``assertTemplateUsed``, so let's use that.
 In ``tests.py``:

 .. sourcecode:: python